bennywong3/1340_gp114/README.md

 Your input:
 ```
 - **Occupy a table**
-   - if you want to occupy a table when customers come in, type **1**.
+   - If you want to occupy a table when customers come in, input **1**.
 The serial output will be as follows:
 ```
 Number of customers (1-8):
 ```
- >type the numbers of customers (from 1-8, cannot exceed 8)
+ >Input the numbers of customers. (from 1 to 8, cannot exceed 8)

 - **Release a table**
-   - if you want to release a table manually, type **2**.
+   - iIf you want to release a table manually, input **2**.
 The serial output will be as follows:
 ```
 Please input the row and column of the table and the number of customers left Row number: